sinanbertan/World-Population-Analysis-EDA/README.md

 ## Conclusion
-* In This Project, I made Exploratory data analysis of world population between 1960-2020.I have explored lots of insights by visualizing the dataset.
-According to my analysis European,American and far east countries's population growing raito is reducing each year.
+* In This Project, I made an Exploratory data analysis of the world population between 1960-2020.
+I have explored lots of insights by visualizing the dataset.
+According to my analysis European, American, and Far east countries' population growing rate is reducing each year.